images are CC BY-NC-SA 3.0

 This is a small 12mm round speaker that operates around the audible 2kHz range.
 You can use these speakers to create simple m…

-This is a SparkFun exclusive!
-These are 155mm long jumpers with female connectors on both ends.
-Use these to jumper from any …
+These are 6" long jumper wires with male connectors on both ends.
+Use these to jumper from any female header on any board, to…

 johngineer is correct; the datasheet pinout is wrong.
 This is what I’ve found.